My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Mobile connection via modem

-You can connect your computer to mobile internet via special modem.
-The modem can be bought at the offices of mobile operators, or in hardware stores.
+You can connect your computer to the mobile Internet via special modem.
+The modem can be purchased at the offices of cellular operators or in hardware stores.
 It connects to the USB socket of a laptop or computer.
 Then you need to install the modem driver and the program that makes the connection.
-As a rule, this is done automatically when the modem is connected for the first time.
+As a rule, this is done automatically when the modem is first connected.

-It is even more convenient to connect the modem to the router.
-For example, to such as in the picture below.
+It’s even more convenient to connect the modem to the router.
+For example, like the one in the picture below.

-The router, when turned on, will automatically connect to the Internet via a modem and distribute it via a wired or wireless (Wi-Fi) connection to your computer, tablet or phone.
+When turned on, the router will automatically connect to the Internet via a modem and distribute it via a wired or wireless (Wi-Fi) connection to your computer, tablet or phone.

-The speed of mobile Internet is highly dependent on the location of your site.
-More precisely, from What cell network coverage area does it fall into?.
+The speed of mobile Internet greatly depends on the location of your site.
+More precisely, from What cellular network coverage area does it fall into?.

-It is conditionally possible to distinguish 5 generations of mobile data transmission that exist today.
-They are usually denoted by the generation number and the letter "G" (generation - generation): 1G, 2G, 3G, 4G, 5G.
-The higher the number, the more modern the protocol and the higher the data transfer rate.
+Conventionally, we can distinguish 5 generations of mobile data transmission that exist today.
+They are usually designated by the generation number and the letter “G” (generation): 1G, 2G, 3G, 4G, 5G.
+The higher the number, the more modern the protocol and the higher the data transfer speed.

-In everyday life, the following names are more often used: GPRS, EDGE, LTE.
+The following names are more often used in everyday life: GPRS, EDGE, LTE.

-What speed you will have depends on what coverage area you are in and on your equipment.
-For example, you are in a 4G network coverage area, but your phone (modem) only supports 3G, so maximum speed will be limited to 3G.
-Another example, your phone supports 4G (another name for LTE), but only a 3G signal is confidently received at your dacha - we get the maximum 3G speed.
+What speed you'll get depends on what coverage area you're in and your equipment.
+For example, you are in a 4G network coverage area, but your phone (modem) only supports 3G, which means maximum speed will be limited to 3G.
+Another example: your phone supports 4G (another name for LTE), but at your dacha only a 3G signal is reliably received - we get the maximum 3G speed.

 This should be taken into account when purchasing equipment.
 On the one hand, try to buy a modem or smartphone that supports the most modern data transfer protocol.
-On the other hand, why buy an LTE modem (4G) if you can catch a maximum of 2G in your country house.
-But given the fact that mobile networks are constantly evolving, then you can buy equipment, so to speak, “for the future”, of course, if “the wallet allows it”.
+On the other hand, why buy an LTE modem (4G), if at your dacha you can get a maximum of 2G.
+But if we take into account the fact that mobile networks are constantly developing, then you can buy equipment, so to speak, “for the future,” of course, if “your wallet allows it.”

 You can find out what cellular network coverage is in your SNT area on the websites of mobile operators, where there are corresponding coverage maps.

-We can also influence the quality of the received signal, and hence the data transfer rate, by using special antennas for the Internet in the country or in a private house.
+We can also influence the quality of the received signal, and therefore the data transfer speed, by using special antennas for the Internet at the dacha or in a private house.
 Such antennas provide amplification of the received signal.
-We will talk about them in a separate article about mobile Internet in the country.
+We’ll talk about them in a separate article about mobile Internet in the country.

-Best of all, neighbors in the country will help you in this choice..
-You need to look at and test the mobile Internet that they use.
-Assess the speed and reliability of the connection, and then make your choice.
+Your dacha neighbors will best help you with this choice..
+You need to look and test the mobile Internet they use.
+Evaluate the speed and reliability of communication, and then make your choice.

-Also follows compare rates mobile internet from different operators if there is a large selection.
+You should also compare rates mobile internet from different operators, if there is a large choice.
 But as a rule, all tariffs are comparable in price and traffic.
-Now mobile communications are quite affordable, and even with the “Mobile Internet” option, it usually comes out inexpensively.
+Nowadays mobile communications are quite affordable and even with the “Mobile Internet” option they are usually inexpensive.

 Satellite Internet

-If your site is located in such a wilderness that neither cable nor even mobile Internet is available to you, then the only option remains: install a satellite Internet connection system.
+If your site is located in such a remote area that neither cable nor even mobile Internet is available to you, then the only option left is to install a satellite Internet connection system.

-A few years ago, this option was practically impossible due to the cost of equipment and tariffs, but now such solutions appear in modern summer cottages far from civilization.
+Several years ago, this option was practically impossible due to the cost of equipment and tariffs, but now such solutions are appearing in modern dachas far from civilization.

 Connecting to the Internet via satellite makes it possible to access the World Wide Web from almost anywhere on the earth's surface.